baliga-lab/firm2/README.md

 ### firm-convertminer tool

-This is a tool to conver MINER regulon files in JSON format to FIRMs expected input format.
+This is a tool to convert MINER regulon files in JSON format to FIRMs expected input format.

 ```